Assignment #0: Hello, World!

-The purpose of this initial assignment is to familiarize yourself with the process of running the autograding tests and submitting your work via GitHub Classroom.
-Even if you are familiar with GitHub Classroom, this assignment will contain several new items that are specific to working with Java assignments.
+The purpose of this initial assignment is to familiarize yourself with the process of running the autograding tests with Github Actions and submitting your work.
+Even if you are familiar with GitHub Actions, this assignment will contain several new items that are specific to working with Java assignments.

 Let’s set up the assignment on our computer and learn about its basic structure.

 First, find Assignment #0 in Canvas and click on the starter code repo link.
 Fork the repository to your personal profile, copy the repo’s URL for cloning, and open up IntelliJ.

 Make sure IntelliJ is running and all project windows are closed.
 You should see IntelliJ’s Welcome pane.
-From here, select the Get from Version Control option.
+From here, select the Get from VCS option.

-Paste this URL in the URL field of the Get from Version Control pane that IntelliJ has opened.
+Paste the repo URL in the URL field of the Get from Version Control pane that IntelliJ has opened.
 Make sure the Directory field is the location that you want your assignment to be saved within, then click the Clone button.

 After IntelliJ clones your repository, it will ask you if you trust the contents in the repository.
 Select Trust Project.

-When the project opens initially, the Project pane at the left of the screen should be open and will show you the files within your project, may be closed.
-If so, click on the pane’s button at the top left to open it.
+When the project opens initially, the Project pane at the left of the screen should be open and will show you the files within your project.
+If it is closed, click on the pane’s button at the top left to open it.

 Navigate though the directories down to the